cuiyixin555/camera-cuda/README.md

 # camera-cuda
 This is a repo that integrate multiple image processing algos on CUDA-based acceleration with bazel build

+There are some cuda-based algorithms covered in this repos, such as HDR, Scaler, Resize, Rotater and Edge Detector etc., which will be updated and iterated from time to time.

+Maybe, GDC, DVS, Deblur or anothers image processing algos will be added one by one in the future.

+I expect camera-cuda to be used as an image processing library, or be viewed as a middleware, to be called by the camera driver to implement application layer functions.

 ### Setup Environment

 ##### Step1: Please make sure to download the executor file of Bazel version 6.2.0 or above